XanaduAI/strawberryfields/doc/tutorials/starship.rst

 ===================

-In addition to using the program template above, which directly matches the physical layout of the hardware device, you can define your interferometer using any combination of beamsplitters (:class:`~.ops.BSgate`), rotations/phase shifts (:class:`~.ops.Rgate`).
+In addition to using the program template above, which directly matches the physical layout of the hardware device, you can apply any two-mode interferometer to the pairs of modes.
+The interferometer can be composed of any combination of beamsplitters (:class:`~.ops.BSgate`), rotations/phase shifts (:class:`~.ops.Rgate`).
-Additionally, you can use the :class:`~.ops.Interferometer` command to directly pass a unitary matrix to be decomposed and compiled to match the device architecture.
+Furthermore, you can use the :class:`~.ops.Interferometer` command to directly pass a unitary matrix to be decomposed and compiled to match the device architecture.

 For example, consider the following Blackbird script: